The following professionals lent their expertise to this article:

 Are there travel opportunities for medical assistants?

-There are!
-Travel contracts can be a great option for CMAs who don’t want to be tied down.
-In many cases, they pay above-average wages.
-As a traveling CMA, you can expect to work for a set amount of time at a specific location that needs some extra hands on deck.
+As a traveling CMA, you can expect to work for a set amount of time, usually around three months, at a specific location that needs some extra help.
 Because your CMA is a nationally recognized credential, you typically won’t need additional licensure to work in another state.

 Oklahoma Medical Assistant Certification Options

-As noted above, the Oklahoma Board of Medical Licensure and Supervision offers no guidelines for medical assistants.
-Therefore, certification and continuing education are not determined by state law.
+Since the Oklahoma Board of Medical Licensure and Supervision offers no guidelines for medical assistants, certification and continuing education are not determined by state law.

 To be re-certified as a medical assistant, you must receive 60 certification points within five years, including: